John Riggins: New York Jets

-Riggins was the first running back selected in the 1971 NFL Draft at 6th in the first round by the New York Jets.
+Riggins was the first running back selected in the 1971 NFL draft, at sixth in the first round, by the New York Jets.
 As a rookie he became the first Jet to lead the team in both rushing and receiving.
 On October 15, 1972, the Jets set a team-record of 333 rushing yards against the New England Patriots, beating them 41–13.
 Riggins, who had 168 yards, and Emerson Boozer, who had 150 yards, became the only running back tandem in franchise history who both rushed for 150 yards in a game.
 Although he missed the final two games in 1972 because of knee surgery, Riggins rushed for 944 yards, four yards less than Matt Snell's franchise record.

 Riggins was among the top ten rushers in the American Football Conference in 1974 despite missing four games with a shoulder injury.
 After only four years with the Jets, he was already the fourth-leading rusher in team history with 2,875 yards.
 In 1975, Riggins became the first player in franchise history to rush for 1,000 or more yards in a season.
 On December 21, 1975, he ran for 121 yards against the Dallas Cowboys which gave him 1,005 for the season.
 In what turned out to be his last season with the Jets, Riggins made his only appearance in the Pro Bowl.

 Riggins was named the Jets' MVP (now known as the Martin Award) in 1972 and 1975.

 Washington Redskins

 In 1976, Riggins signed as a free agent with the Washington Redskins, who offered him a five-year, $1.5 million contract, compared to the $63,000 he earned in his final year with the Jets.
 He was used mostly in short-yardage situations in his first season with Washington and missed much of the 1977 season with a knee injury.
-However, he gained more than 1,000 yards each of the next two seasons and was a major part of the Redskins' offense.
+However, Riggins gained more than 1,000 yards each of the next two seasons and was a major part of the Redskins' offense.